 Open enrollment or annual benefits enrollment can be a crazy time of the year no matter how many employees you service.
 Even the most seasoned HR professional can get stressed, but there are many ways to help keep things from getting out of hand.
-A good way of keeping yourself focused is to put together a survival kit of reminders and tools, some of which we’ve listed below.
+A good way of keeping yourself focused is to put together a survival guide of reminders and tools, some of which we’ve listed below.

 - Start taking your vitamins: This time of year can mean stressful days where you aren’t eating right or getting enough restful sleep.
 Taking vitamins consistently can help keep your body up to the task and prevent you from burning out before the close of enrollment.